Skip to main content Skip to footer

 Questions about Kennel Licences can be directed to Shannon Kennelly at 613-776-1122.

 Dog owners are responsible for following the Town of Greater Napanee's Dog Control By-law when visiting any park or trail within Greater Napanee.
-Please now that there are no off-leash dog parks located within Greater Napanee.
+Please note that there are no off-leash dog parks located within Greater Napanee.

 When visiting a park or trail, all dog owners must: